-VLBA images detect orbital motion of two supermassive black holes as they circle each other at the center of a distant galaxy.
+The VLBA finds the closest pair of supermassive black holes yet found, orbiting each other at the core of a distant galaxy.